Introduction | Browser

 If these settings are disabled its because you uncheck the Index pane checkbox on the first page.

-FAR provides two search options:
+FAR provides two full-text search options:

 Custom Search Code